kashuz/optom-rest/OPTOM.md

 Returned receipt data are also raw data from API and must be encoded before rendering in UI.

+To list only Paynet orders in order history, please, use "is_paynet" => 1 in request parameters.
+In the list of orders, kash_paynet_receipt is returned as JSON encoded value.
+In order details, it is returned as array in kash_paynet_receipt_array property.

 # Debugging and testing

 Please, see test.php script at https://github.com/kashuz/optom_app/tree/master/_kash-dev/temp/rest